cjtu/moonpies/README.md

 ## Model Installation

 The model is packaged as a `.zip` file which can be downloaded from *public repository link*.
-Once downloaded, extracting all contents of the `.zip` to a directory of your choice.
+Once downloaded, extracting all contents of the `.zip` to a directory of your choice (e.g. by right-clicking the .zip and choosing "extract here").
 The unzipped package has the following structure:

 ```bash
 moonpies_package/